IamSithabile/Fullstack-Open-Part6/README.md

 # Fullstack-Open-Part6

-A repository for exercises performed on part 6 : State management with reedux
+A repository for exercises performed on part 6 : State management with redux

 # Getting Started with Create React App